grafana/grafana/docs/sources/panels-visualizations/visualizations/annotations/index.md

 ## Display

-These options control additional meta-data included in the annotations panel display.
+These options control additional meta-data included in the annotations list display.

 ### Show user